biocore/pyqi/doc/tutorials/creating_a_pyqi_based_script.rst

 ------------------
 The ``output_description`` entry in ``script_info`` should describe the output generated by the script.
 This entry is typically one to several sentences.
 Again, don't add line breaks yourself.

-Example of a simple qcli script
+Example of a simple pyqi script
 ===============================

 The following is a complete example of a script for counting the number of nucleotide or protein sequences in a fasta file.